AlistairThorpe/Academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Postdoctoral Fellow at the University of Utah School of Medicine within the Department of Population Health Sciences.
+I am a Postdoctoral Fellow at the University of Utah, School of Medicine within the Department of Population Health Sciences.

 I have general research interest in understanding how people estimate, judge, and make choices about health-related decisions.
 From these findings, I aim to develop interventions (e.g., decision aids and communication strategies) designed to engender more judicious health decisions.